telerik/winforms-docs/editors/textboxcontrol/text-editing.md

 {{endregion}}

-The code above produces the following result:
+>caption Figure 1: The string is inserted at the specified position.

 ![editors-textboxcontrol-text-editing 001](images/editors-textboxcontrol-text-editing001.png)

 Alternatively, you can insert text at the end of the RadTextBoxControl content by using the __AppendText__ method:

+### Append specific string.
 {{source=..\SamplesCS\Editors\TextBoxControl.cs region=AppendText}}
 {{source=..\SamplesVB\Editors\TextBoxControl.vb region=AppendText}}